16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 OdyseaCo Mesh Beach Bag Tote With Insulated Cooler (starting at $26.99; amazon.com)

 Perfect for a quick trip, this waterproof beach tote bag can carry towels, sunnies, books and really all your beach day essentials up top, plus there’s a special cooler pouch on the bottom.
-The mesh means that it’s easy to get all the sand out at the end of your trip and while the cooler size may seem much smaller than others, it can actually pack a ton.
+The mesh means that it’s easy to get all the sand out at the end of your trip, and while the cooler size may seem much smaller than others, it can actually pack a ton.

 Writes one reviewer, “The insulated bottom fit much more then I expected it to.
-I think I got like 6 cans of beer, 4 juice boxes and 4 sandwiches and some grapes and ice too!”
+I think I got like six cans of beer, four juice boxes and four sandwiches and some grapes and ice too!”